aliasgar1978/capture_it/docs/u_doc/executions_legacy.rst

 	* *cumulative* = (Options: True, False, 'Both') defines how to store each command output.
 True=Save all output in a single file.
 False=Save all command output in individual file.
 'Both'=will generate both kinds of output.
 	* *forced_login* = (Options: True, False) (Default: False)  Forced login to device even if device ping doesn't succeded.
 	* *parsed_output* = (Options: True, False) (Default: False) Parse the command output and generates device database in excel file.
 Each command output try to generate a pased detail tab.
 	* *concurrent_connections* = (numeric) (Default: 100), change the number of simultaneous device connections as per link connection and your pc cpu processng performance.

+	Since we are providing all commands at a time for all devices, Script will automatically identifies whether device is ``Cisco/Juniper/Arista`` and push respective commands to the system without needing to mention explicitly.

 -----------------------